Oakfield School

 • Accompanying children and parents on visits if necessary-to the doctors/CAMHS

-• Supporting families with Annual reviews (Their voice)
+• Supporting families with Annual reviews (Pupil/Parent Voice)

 • Providing parenting strategies/skills on a 1:1 when required within the home.